dogodigi/community_mapping/en/chapters/openstreetmap.md

 # OpenStreetMap

 ## Objective
-Attendees will learn about computer systems for geodata and OpenStreetMap in particular.
+Students will learn about computer systems for geodata and OpenStreetMap in particular.
 After this lecture they will know what OpenStreetMap is and the possibilities it offers.

 ## Materials
-For attendees: A computer, tablet or smartphone with internet.
+For students: A computer, tablet or smartphone with internet.
 For the teacher: The slides in the geodata section.

 ----